 There is a growing trend for developing RPA solutions as ordinary software using traditional programming languages like Python.
 Citizen developers are primarily automating their basic day-to-day tasks.
-When automating complex processes in the core of the company’s operations that involve multiple employees, a technical squad with experts in automation and integrations is mandatory.
-As technical squads are involved in such a process, choosing powerful programming languages like Python instead of a low-code solution has become more common.
+When automating complex processes at the core of a company’s operations that involve multiple employees, a technical squad with experts in automation and integrations is mandatory.
+As technical squads are involved in such processes, choosing powerful programming languages like Python instead of a low-code solution is becoming more common.

 Benefits of using Python to Develop RPAs